Thailand – the land of smiles and baggy pants

 Travelling from the Suvarnabhumi International airport to the Anantara Riverside Hotel on the Thonburi side of the great Chao Phraya River was surprisingly quick.
 The early hour of 5.30am may explain the lack of traffic.
-As our taxi-driver eases into the hotel driveway, the 27 year old hotel exterior does not give much away.
-Inside however, is a different story.
-The sound of cascading water fillls teh foyer.
-Over to the right just beyond reception, a waterfall spills into two dug-out canoes stacked on top of the other.
-A second water feature filled with small arrangements of white flowers floating on large green philodendron leaves.
-They cleverly convey the tropical location and create a calming atmosphere.
+As our taxi-driver eases into the hotel driveway, the 27-year-old hotel exterior does not give much away.
+Inside, however, is a different story.
+The sound of cascading water fills the foyer.
+To the right just beyond reception, a waterfall cascades into two dug-out canoes stacked on top of the other.
+A second water feature filled with small clusters of white flowers and floating green philodendron leaves convey the tropical location and a sense of calm.

 Relax and unwind in the Anantara Spa

 Following my heavenly coconut and lime body scrub, I’m instructed by my therapist Suphee to shower.
 For the first time since leaving Brisbane, almost 24 hours later, I feel refreshed.
 My next treatment is a 30-minute body massage most of which I don’t remember, my body succumbing to deep sleep, waking (embarrassingly) with a snort.
 The finale is a foot soak and quick foot massage.

 Sitting upright it’s easy to chat with Nok (Suphee she explains is her Thai nickname.)
 To my surprise, Nok informs me she’s 45 and mum to a 28-year-old daughter and a 20-year-old son.
 Her beautiful olive facial skin with not one trace of a laughter line had me thinking she was in her late 20’s!